NO VIDEO URL

 An introvert can become a sales gun!

 Those who consider themselves to be introverted often avoid potentially higher paying sales roles, as they believe that their personality type simply isn’t cut out to sell.
 This isn’t the case.
-Even more concerning is the introverted business owner that shies away from marketing their own business, stifled by false belief and lying to themselves that sales isn’t necessary.
+Even more concerning is the introverted business owner who shies away from marketing their own business, stifled by false belief and lying to themselves that sales isn’t necessary.
 I often hear people like this saying, “With a good product the customers will come;” their business’ demise is inevitable.

 While an introvert may find the sales environment challenging to begin with, there is no reason why they cannot become a successful salesperson.
 The extrovert’s “natural ability” may provide them with an initial advantage, but an introvert can learn.